osandadeshan/markdown-quiz-app/quizzes/Quiz 2 - Basic QA Concepts.md

-# Quiz 2: QA Concepts
+# Quiz 2: Basic QA Concepts

 ## 1. What is the primary goal of Quality Assurance (QA)? [single]